java licensing

 Is Java still free?

-Java, the platform is free – but Oracle’s Java distribution is not free for long-term commercial use.
+Java, the platform, is free, but Oracle’s Java distribution is not free for long-term commercial use.

 Here’s the distinction: